Neural Network Cognitive Engine for Autonomous and Distributed Underlay Dynamic Spectrum Access: Conclusion

 \section{Conclusion}

-In this paper we have presented a fully autonomous and distributed underlay dynamic spectrum access technique that is based on a NARX neural network cognitive engine.
-The NARX neural network engine leverages the use of adaptive modulation and coding in the primary network to infer the effect that different settings in a secondary network transmission would have on the primary network.
-In effect, the NARX neural network learns to use the sensed modulation used in the nearest primary link to predict the throughput (equivalently the chosen modulation scheme and channel coding rate) resulting from a secondary link transmission setting in the same primary link.
-Based on this NARX neural network capability, we presented two variants for the proposed underlay dynamic spectrum access mechanism: one where the secondary users choose the maximum transmit power value that is estimated to not lead to a change in modulation order at their respective nearest primary link, and another where the secondary users choose the maximum transmit power value that is estimated to not change their respective nearest primary link throughput beyond a chosen maximum relative change value.
+In this paper we have presented a fully autonomous and distributed underlay DSA technique that is based on a NARX neural network cognitive engine.
+The NARX neural network of a transmitting secondary network node learns to use the sensed modulation used in the nearest primary link to predict the effect of its transmission on the nearest primary network link.
+It does this by predicting the throughput or, equivalently, both the modulation scheme and the channel coding rate resulting from the configuration of adaptive modulation and coding at the nearest primary link.
+Based on this NARX neural network capability, we presented two variants for the proposed underlay DSA mechanism: one inspired in the current state of the art, where the SUs choose the maximum transmit power value that is estimated to not lead to a change in modulation order at their respective nearest primary link, and a second, more capable mechanism, where the SUs choose the maximum transmit power value that is estimated to not change their respective nearest primary link throughput beyond a chosen maximum relative change value.
+The performance of the latter proposed underlay DSA mechanism was examined for the cases of sending all or a third of all probe messages.